radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/02-control-panels-and-configuration-tools.md

 <RLI_HOME>/logs/rli_mgmt_console_service_stop.log

 ### Server Log

 The log file and default location is: <RLI_HOME>/vds_server/logs/jetty/web.log.

 This file rolls over when it reaches 100M in size and 5 files are archived.
 These settings are configured from the Main Control Panel > Settings tab > Logs > Log Settings section.
 Select Control Panel – Server from the Log Settings to Configure drop-down list.
 Define the log level, rollover size and number of files to keep archived.

 ![An image showing ](Media/Image2.1.jpg)

-Figure 2.
-1: Main Control Panel Server Log Settings
+Figure 1: Main Control Panel Server Log Settings

-To change the archive location, expand below the Advanced section (requires [Expert Mode](01-overview#expert-mode)) and indicate the path in the web.log.file.archive property.
-Generally, these advanced settings should only be changed if advised by Radiant Logic.

 The condition for deleting an archive is based on the total number of archives (configured in the How Many Files to Keep in Archive setting), or the age of the archive (configured in the web.log.file.maxTime property in the Advanced section), whichever comes first.